-V. ( Cultural Resources Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo uld the project: a.
-Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? $\boxtimes$ b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? $\boxtimes$ C. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ d.
+V. ( Cultural Resources Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: a.
+Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? c.
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d.
 Disturb any human remains, including those interred outside of dedicated cemeteries?